lokal-profil/BatchUploadTools/README.md

 Any method marked as abstract must be implemented locally.
 You can make use of the various helper functions in the other classes.

+If you are making use of mappings lists on Wikimedia Commons then create a `MappingList` instance for each such list to manage the creation of the mapping tables, the harvest of the tables when mapped and the preservation of old mappings when new lists are needed for later uploads.

 Alternatively you can make use of only the prep-uploader/uploader tools by creating your own indata file.
 This must then be a json file where each image is represented by a dictionary entry with the *original filename* (without